appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 ### Server-side filtering

-The Select widget has the option to configure server-side filtering, where search queries are sent to the back end, and responses are used to populate options on the Select widget.
+The Select widget has the option to configure server-side filtering, where search queries are sent to the back-end, and responses are used to populate options on the Select widget.
 When enabling server-side filtering in the widget, please update the default value to contain both `label` and `value` in this format `{"label":<label>, "value": <value>}` if the default value isn't present in the default options.

 <VideoEmbed host="youtube" videoId="QDmTwRaLzHg" title="Server-side Filtering" caption="Server-side Filtering"/>